 Students can hit the ground running by partnering with on-campus institutions, centers, and offices focused on democracy.
 Career Advancement commonly partners with the Institute of Politics, the UChicago Office of Federal Relations, the Chicago Center for Democracy, the Center for Effective Government, and the Harris School of Public Policy to help facilitate on-campus internships and research opportunities.
 Sign-up with an adviser on Handshake to discuss how to take advantage of these opportunities!

-For more information about democracy career resources, contact Will Lutterman at firstname.lastname@example.org.
+For more information about democracy career resources, contact Steven Balla at email@example.com.